What is in a business continuity plan

 If you have enough staff members, you should identify who will be critical in responding to an incident, and, if possible, a suitable backup in case they are unavailable.
 For smaller businesses, you may find that all your staff will be needed if an incident occurs.

-The contact lists section includes details of all the people you will need to communicate with in an incident, such as:
+The contact lists section includes up to date details of all the people you will need to communicate with in an incident, such as: